vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/object-lock.md

 XO also never sets nor clears a **legal hold**.
 If you place one, XO can never release it, and the objects stay billable indefinitely.

-### 3. Prefer governance mode {#prefer-governance-mode}
+### 3. Prefer Governance mode {#prefer-governance-mode}

 Object Lock offers two retention modes:

 - **Governance**: a user holding `s3:BypassGovernanceRetention` can delete a protected version.
 XO never sends the bypass header, so XO itself is still unable to touch a protected version.
 - **Compliance**: nobody can delete a protected version before it expires, not even the account root.

 Unless a regulation requires compliance mode, choose **governance**.
 It matches the model recommended for [on-prem immutability](./immutability.md#on-prem-immmutability): an administrator with direct access to the storage keeps control, and a misconfigured job that fills the bucket with retained versions can still be cleaned up.
-In compliance mode, that storage is unrecoverable, and billable, until the retention expires.
+In compliance mode, that storage is unrecoverable and billable, until the retention expires.

 ### 4. Grant the right permissions {#grant-permissions}